nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming tag

+**MSS**

+1. User requests to rename specific tag.
+2. AddressBook shows a list of tags.
+3. User enters which tag to rename.
+4. AddressBook shows list of persons with that particular tag
+5. User enters new name for tag
+6. AddressBook confirms the change with the user before renaming tag Use case ends.

+**Extensions**

+2a.
+No tags have been entered and thus the list is empty

+> Use case ends.

+5a.
+The desired tag already exists

+> 5a1.
+AddressBook shows invalid tag message
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements